 Did you know?...

 In 2018, I traveled to Iceland with students from Everett High School!
-The trip was out-of-this-world and I can't wait to do it again in 2020!
+The trip was out-of-this-world and I can't wait to do it again in 2021!
+Due to COVID-19, our trip originally scheduled for 2020 has been pushed back to June 2021.
 If you're interested in visiting this amazing place, contact me today or listen for announcements on meetings and planning times!